 Economics of Public Issues deals with recent public issues in the US economy, in theory and practice.
 This course primarily covers the following topics: (1) Taxation and Tax Reforms, (2) Health Care Reform, and (3) Welfare Programs.
 We analyze the impact of factors behind current debated issues on economic outcomes.
 Also, we evaluate welfare changes by government intervention related to those issues.
 The area of public economics includes two primary topics: government expenditures and taxation.
-This course covers both topics but puts more weight on tax policy (FYI: Public Finance course in Module 1 covers mainly government expenditure policy).
+This course covers both topics but puts more weight on tax policy (FYI: Public Finance course mainly covers government expenditure policy).
 The class also briefly presents various government policies in different parts of the world, especially focusing on Chinese government tax policies.
 In this course, students learn how to set up government policy issues in economics framework, and how to use theoretical and empirical tools of public economics to investigate/predict the effects of government policies and regulations on economic activities.

-Prerequisite:
+Prerequisites:

-For this class, students are required to have passed "microeconomics" with at least a "B+", and "mathematics for economists" with at least a "A".
-Students with background in Public Finance (offered in the first module) and Econometrics find this class more accessible.
+For this class, students are required to have passed microeconomics with at least a "90", and mathematics for economists with at least a "90".
+Students with a background in Public Finance will find this class more accessible.
+Cf) Students who got below 80 for the "Advanced" Microeconomics course need to consult with an instructor before registration.